-- 2. where each student-registered credit hour is worth 1/6 or (0.1666) of an hour of load compensation.
+where each student-registered credit hour is worth 1/6 or (0.1666) of an hour of load compensation.
 No distinction is made between required and elective courses.
-Faculty generally should not supervise more than 4 students engaged in these activities per semester. - a) Practicum Courses.
+Faculty generally should not supervise more than 4 students engaged in these activities per semester.

+- 2. Practicum Courses.
 A "practicum" is defined as a course designed to relate theory and practical experience, with both elements being carried on sequentially or simultaneously.
-Each practicum must include: - b) group classroom instruction for a minimum of 7.5 hours for each hour of practicum credit; and - c) student preparation to take place outside of class; and - d) a minimum of 7.5 clock hours per credit hour of designated activities at an on-site location, and arrangements for on-site supervision of the student activity by the University instructor; and - e) final evaluation of student classroom and on-site activity by the University instructor.
+Each practicum must include: - a. group classroom instruction for a minimum of 7.5 hours for each hour of practicum credit; - b. and student preparation to take place outside of class; - c. and a minimum of 7.5 clock hours per credit hour of designated activities at an on-site location, and arrangements for on-site supervision of the student activity by the University instructor; - d. and final evaluation of student classroom and on-site activity by the University instructor.